If you're in the market for a new car, have you considered picking up something classic?

 The Mazda MX-5 Miata is a small, sporty, modern classic car with unique headlights and a rounded body that gives it a look that is special to the Miata.

 Check out one of the early versions of the Miata.
-You might even find a 1990 model that can turn heads at a cost of less than $10,000.
+You might even find a 1990 model that turns heads for less than $10,000.
 This can be a great starter classic car without a huge price tag.

 1960 Volkswagen Beetle